OCA/stock-logistics-orderpoint/stock_location_orderpoint_cleanup/readme/USAGE.md

   on the orderpoint form level:
     - Click on 'Cleanup replenishments'.
     - In the wizard, check the 'Run After' box if you want the orderpoint to be run after cleanup.
+- You can also select several orderpoints from the list view and select the action 'Cleanup Stock Location Orderpoints' that will launch the wizard.